 When it is done, turn the heat off and stir in the cheese.
 It will melt into the soup

-Then added salt to taste.
-I like to add 3 tsp, but you may like less depending on your preference
+Then add salt to taste.
+I like to add 3 tsp, but you may like less depending on your preference or the strength of the cheese

 Serve immediately, or allow to cool fully and store in the fridge in an airtight container for up to 3 days